10 B2B Sales Strategies Proven to Win More Customers in 2023

 2. Empower your salespeople

-Over 28% of organizations report that employee advocacy helps increase the reach of their messages without using social media ads.
+According to Hoosuite over 28% of organizations report that employee advocacy helps increase the reach of their messages without using social media ads.
 Also, buyers consider peers or colleagues to be the most trusted source of information when researching buying decisions.

 This means that your brand content is more likely to be well-received, trusted, and engaged with when it comes from members of your team rather than the company itself.